Jack's Place (TV series)

-Jack's Place is an American drama television series that aired from May 26, 1992 to July 13, 1993 on ABC.
+Jack's Place is an American drama television series created by Amy Holden Jones that aired from May 26, 1992, to July 13, 1993, on ABC.
 The series was about a retired jazz musician named Jack Evans (Hal Linden) who runs a restaurant where romances tend to start.
 The waitress, Chelsea, was played by Finola Hughes and the bartender Greg was played by John Dye.